RiiConnect24/Wii-Guide/_pages/en_US/bluebomb.md

 For the original Wii, we recommend using [another exploit](/get-started) instead if you intend to install the Homebrew Channel and/or BootMii.
 {: .notice--info}

-BootMii can't be installed on the Wii mini yet.
-Please do **not** attempt to install it.
-We don't take any responsibility for bricking your console.
-{: .notice--warning}
 This exploit will not work on a Wii U's vWii.
 Please follow [this guide instead](https://wiiuguide.xyz/#/vwii/).
 {: .notice--warning}